chikadevops/D.io-Tutorials/IAM/README.md

 It’s like having your own VIP list for your digital world.
 IAM helps you keep your AWS resources safe and sound, making sure only the right people get in and that they're only allowed to do what you say they can.
 It's all about keeping your digital house in order and protecting your precious stuff from any unwanted guests.

-Note- AWS resources are the various services and tools provided by Amazon Web Services (AWS) that users can utilize to build and manage their applications and infrastructure in the cloud.
+**Note-** AWS resources are the various services and tools provided by Amazon Web Services (AWS) that users can utilize to build and manage their applications and infrastructure in the cloud.

-What is IAM user?
+### What is IAM user?

 IAM users are like individual accounts for different people or entities within your AWS environment.

 For example, if you have a team working on a project, you can create separate lAM users for each team member.
 Each IAM user would have their own unique username and password, allowing them to access the AWS resources they need for their work.

-AM users help you manage and control access to your AWS resources securely, ensuring that each user only has access to the resources they need to perform their tasks.
+IAM users help you manage and control access to your AWS resources securely, ensuring that each user only has access to the resources they need to perform their tasks.

-What is IAM Role?
+### What is IAM Role?

 An IAM role defines what someone or something (like an application or service) can do within your AWS account.
 Each role has a set of permissions thgt determine which actions it can perform and which AWS resources it can access.